Blow-up dynamics for $L^2$-critical fractional Schr\"odinger equations: Construction of the nonlinear blow-up profile

 \begin{remark} For simplicity, we omit the dependence of $\beta$ here. \end{remark} \begin{remark} The proof of Proposition \ref{P1} is similar to \cite[Proposition 4.1]{KLR}, but due to the different objects we are dealing with, the nonlinear profile is slightly different. \end{remark} \begin{remark} In the proof of Proposition \ref{P1}, we actually show that the functions $\pmb{R}_{k,\ell}$ have the following structure:

-Here the word ``even" and ``odd" mean that the real or imaginary part of $\pmb{R}_{k,\ell}$ is an even or odd function. \end{remark}
+Here the words ``even" and ``odd" mean that the real or imaginary part of $\pmb{R}_{k,\ell}$ is an even or odd function. \end{remark}

+\begin{remark} We will see that the estimate on the error term $\pmb{\Psi}_{b,v}$ determines the upper bound of the blow-up rate.
+We expect the estimate can be improved to $e^{-C/|b|}$, which will lead to a log-log upper bound on the blow-up rate as the numeric simulation \cite{KSM} predicted.
+But this is still not known.

+On the other hand, from the proof of Proposition \ref{P1}, one may expand $W_{b,v}$ to higher order to obtain a better approximation.
+But this does not improve the result of this paper too much, since the new result is also not likely to be sharp.
+Besides, the equation at the next order of $b$ is significantly more complicated than the equation at the order of $|b|^3$ and $|b|^4$.
+Although the author believes it is true, checking them will involve a lot more technical difficulties. \end{remark}

 The idea to construct such a blow-up profile is to write down the equation of each $\pmb{R}_{b,v}$.
 We will see that the solvability of these equations follows from the invertibility of the linearized operator $\pmb{L}^{\beta}$.
-We will give a list of properties of $\pmb{L}^{\beta}$ which will be used in this paper.
-Some of them are proved by Frank and Lenzmann \cite{FL} and Frank, Lenzmann, Silvestre \cite{FLS}.
+We will give a list of properties of $\pmb{L}^{\beta}$ that will be used in this paper.
+Their proofs are either direct or can be found in \cite{AT,FL,FLS} and \cite[Appendix A]{KLR}.

 \begin{lemma}[Properties of the linearized operator] The linearized operator